-I wasn’t sure what to bake today, so I flipped through an old cookbook called America’s Best State Fair Recipes.
-For some reason, I zeroed in on a recipe called “Perfect Spice Cake with Sea Foam Frosting” which was a winner at the Los Angeles County Fair.
+I wasn’t sure what to bake today, so I flipped through an old cookbook called America’s Best State Fair Recipes and found “Perfect Spice Cake with Sea Foam Frosting”, winner at the Los Angeles County Fair.
 I’m not sure what attracted me to this recipe, but I think it was the sea foam frosting.
 I liked the name.

 The sea foam icing is very sweet and so is the cake itself; at least right after being assembled.
 I found that letting it sit for a while toned down the sweetness.
 End result — a blue ribbon worthy cake.